Are you a mushroom lover? I’m not, but the CompostMaster certainly is. These Spicy Mushroom Swirls made his day.

 The Virtual Potluck gang has been invited to a Thanksgiving celebration hosted by Marx Foods.
-The nice folks at Marx sent us samples of their exotic mushrooms, chile peppers, vanilla beans and rice and we were asked to bring an appetizer or side dish using any or all of these ingredients to their virtual party.
-If you want to join the party on Twitter, we’ll be using the #virtualpotluck hashtag.
+The nice folks at Marx sent us samples of their exotic mushrooms, chile peppers, vanilla beans, and rice.
+We were asked to create an appetizer or side dish using any or all of these ingredients.

 I had never cooked with puya peppers before and wasn’t sure what level of heat to expect.
 I used one whole pepper, but wished I had used at least one more.
 Puyas are similar to guajillo chiles, but are smaller and a bit more potent.